jonasspinner/algorithm-engineering-st22/README.md

 and place them into a custom namespace (see below).
 This way, you'll still have the baseline implementation as a reference for your evaluation.
 If you feel you need to make changes to the benchmarking or reference code, let us know.

+If you work on "Aufgabe 4: Linear-Time MST Algorithmus mit Blackbox", you may use
+<code>algen::EdgeClassifier</code> as the black box for determining edges that are light wrt. to a sample MST.
+Please acquire the singleton instance using <code>algen::getEdgeClassifier()</code> as the framework uses it to measure the time spent in the black box.
+The framework subtracts this time from the total running time of your algorithm.
+The class may not be used for any task other than Aufgabe 4.

 ## Requirements
 In order to work with the included benchmarks, your code will need to provide the expected API.